traction-project/CoCreationStage/README.md

     docker-compose up -d
     ```

-    (Optional) In case it is neccessary to stop the services, the commands are the following:
+    (Optional) In case it is necessary to stop the services, the commands are the following:

     ```bash
     cd backend